 Approval of the test candidate must include a complete understanding of the influence of the treatments applied prior to the primer, and the layers applied after the primer, within the surface treatment and coating system as a whole.
 This is to understand the influence of all processes involved in the treatment 'system' including surface treatments and coating layers.
 Evaluation of the technical feasibility of a test candidate for bonding primers should consider its behaviour in combination with other supporting treatments within the 'system'.
-Any change in these system variables may lead to irregular or unacceptable performance of the test candidate for different component designs.
+Any change in these system variables may lead to irregular or unacceptable performance of the test candidate for replacement of the primer and consequently impact or delay approval of the alternative for different component designs.
 This scenario is a leading reason for the graduated implementation of viable test candidates in combination with different component/design families.
 Different designs exhibiting varying degrees of complexity, have the potential to interact with elements of the treatment system differently and thus effect the performance of a test candidate.